humanjuan/golyn/README.md

 ## Features

+### Hosting Your Portfolio
+- The server is primarily designed to **host and serve my personal portfolio** and its dedicated administration panel.
+However, it also includes a **multi-site architecture**, allowing it to manage and host any additional websites, providing flexibility to support a variety of projects or domains under the same infrastructure.

-### 🌐 Multi-Site Hosting
+### Multi-Site Hosting
 - Golyn Server is designed to handle multiple sites simultaneously.
 Each site is configurable and isolated, making it suitable for various use cases such as personal projects, portfolios, or other hosted websites.
-- Configurations for each site are stored in dedicated files, enabling granular control over site-specific settings like domains, paths, and security policies.
+- Configurations for each site are stored in dedicated files, enabling granular control over site-specific settings like domains, paths, proxy settings, SMTP, and security policies.

-### 🚀 Hosting Your Portfolio
-- The server is primarily designed to **host and serve my personal portfolio** and its dedicated administration panel.
-However, it also includes a **multi-site architecture**, allowing it to manage and host any additional websites, providing flexibility to support a variety of projects or domains under the same infrastructure.
+- Built-in support for multiple domains and subdomains with individual TLS/SSL certificate management.

-### 🔒 Secure and Configurable
+### Secure and Configurable
 - Flexible configuration through `.conf` files for server-level and site-specific settings.
 - Security settings, including HTTPS redirection and cross-origin resource sharing (CORS) policies, ensure your sites remain protected and accessible.
+- CSRF Protection: Built-in CSRF token generation and validation for forms and API endpoints.
+- Email Rate Limiting: Configurable request rate limiting per site and for email services.
+- TLS/SSL Management:
+    - Per-domain SSL certificate handling
+    - Automatic certificate validation and expiration checking
+    - Fallback mechanisms for invalid certificates

+### SMTP Email Support
+- Integrated SMTP support for sending emails through the specific endpoint.
+- Each site can configure its own SMTP settings (host, port, user, password) via the site-specific `.conf` file.
+- SMTP passwords are encrypted and stored securely using a CLI tool for key generation and encryption.

+### Reverse Proxy
+- Includes reverse proxy capabilities to forward requests to other servers or services.
+- Configurable via the site-specific `.conf` files to define proxy rules, such as forwarding specific routes to backend services or external APIs.
+- Supports secure proxying with HTTPS and configurable headers for enhanced flexibility.

+### Performance Optimization
+- Advanced Compression:
+    - Brotli, deflate, Zstandard and Gzip compression support
+    - Content-Type aware compression
+    - Automatic selection of the best compression method based on client support
+- Caching System:
+    - Server-side file caching
+    - Cache validation
+    - Configurable cache expiration
+- Content Delivery:
+    - Optimized MIME type handling
+    - Smart content encoding selection
+    - Efficient static file serving

+### SEO and Metadata Support
+- Built-in endpoints for SEO essentials:
+    - `robots.txt` handling
+    - `sitemap.xml` generation
+    - `humans.txt` support
+- Content-Type optimization for XML and text files
+- Automated metadata handling

-### ⚙️ Extensible Architecture
+### Extensible Architecture
 - Built with modularity in mind, making it easy to add features or scale the server as required.
 - Supports logging, caching, JWT authentication (planned), and asset management for scalability and performance.

-### 💻 Built with Go
+### Built with Go
 The server is developed in **Golang** and, as part of its architecture, uses the following components:

 - **[Gin framework](https://github.com/gin-gonic/gin)**: A high-performance HTTP web framework designed for building modular and fast applications.
 - **[Logger](https://github.com/jpengineer/logger)**: A custom logging library developed for advanced and highly configurable logging capabilities.
+- **AES-GCM Encryption**: For sensitive configuration data
+- **Custom Middleware Stack**: For security, compression, and routing

 ---